-Martsalo is a secluded beach in the west Asterousia Range, one of the most inaccessible areas of Heraklion.
-It is located just a few kilometres from the “horn” of Messara Plain, the Cape Lithino, and 80km southwest of Heraklion.
-To get here you should follow the dirt road that starts from Odigitria Monastery and heads to Lithino Cape (follow the dirt road that turns right after the monastery, while the left heads for Agiofarago).
-After several kilometres, you will see a sign to Martsalo.
-If you follow the poor dirt track, you will find yourself at the beginning of Martsalo Gorge.
+Martsalo, a secluded beach located in the western Asterousia Range, is just a few kilometres from Cape Lithino, the “horn” of Messara Plain, and 80km southwest of Heraklion.
+To reach this isolated spot, follow the dirt road from Odigitria Monastery to Lithino Cape, bearing right after the monastery.
+After travelling some distance, a sign indicating Martsalo will appear.
+Following this rough track will lead you to the entrance of Martsalo Gorge.

-At the beginning of the route, you will find the lovely church of Panagia Martsaliani, dedicated to the Annunciation.
-The church, built in a cave, was used as a catacomb at the time of Christian persecutions.
-Just a few centuries earlier, it came back to light by chance, when a shepherd found it and realized that it was covered by rocks.
-An icon of the Annunciation was then found, which is now kept in the monastery of Odigitria.
-When the Church celebrates on August 15, many visitors come from the Mesara Plain to Martsalo.
+At the start of your journey, you’ll discover the beautiful church of Panagia Martsaliani, dedicated to the Annunciation.
+This church, constructed within a cave, served as a catacomb during the Christian persecutions.
+Centuries later, it was rediscovered by a shepherd.
+An icon of the Annunciation uncovered at that time is now preserved in the Odigitria Monastery.
+On August 15, when the Church celebrates, numerous visitors travel from the Mesara Plain to Martsalo.

-The humble beach has been used as a port since the Minoan period.
-Traces of a harbour hamlet of 1800-1600BC have been excavated here.
-Later, the Apostle Paul stopped at Martsalo to teach Christianity, during his trip to Rome.
+Traces of a harbour hamlet from 1800-1600BC suggest the beach has served as a port since the Minoan period.
+The Apostle Paul also reportedly stopped at Martsalo to preach Christianity during his journey to Rome.

-Just a few meters west of Martsalo beach and 600m east of Poros there is the small beach Kounenos, which is accessible through a footpath running close to Martsalo.
-The surrounding landscape with the caves, the cliffs of Kefali Summit and the fantastic rock formations make the place ideal for nature lovers.
-The beach has small pebbles and deep waters.
+Just west of Martsalo beach and 600m east of Poros is the small beach of Kounenos, accessible via a footpath near Martsalo.
+The surrounding landscape, filled with caves, cliffs, and unique rock formations, makes this an ideal spot for nature lovers.
+The beach features small pebbles and deep waters.

 Martsalo beach is a beautiful and secluded beach located on the southern coast of the island of Kythira in Greece.